Having sensitive skin is tough.

-For most men this means you should only shave downward.
-If you want get close, shave across the face in both directions.
+For most men, this means you should only shave downward.
+If you want to get close, shave across the face in both directions.

 6. Invest In A Quality Shaving Brush and Cream

-Applying shaving cream is a must if you want to avoid irritation as it gives your skin an added layer of lubrication that make shaving a whole lot easier.
+Applying shaving cream is a must if you want to avoid irritation as it gives your skin an added layer of lubrication that makes shaving a whole lot easier.